 "And just how long have you been alive?"
 Kim asked.

 A finger went to Carmilla's pale chin.
 "Long enough to remember when Adrian made his first pet.
-Who would have thought that it took him so long to get it right?" she remarked, a teasing smirk now gracing her face.
+Who would have thought it would take him so long to get it right?" she remarked, a teasing smirk now gracing her face.

 Kim could not stop the snarl that tore out of her throat at the mention of that name.
 "So, is that what this is about?
-You want me for a pet now like he did?" she inquired.
+You want me for a pet now like he did?"
+She glared at Carmilla.
+There was no way in Hell she would ever allow that to happen.

 "Not so much a pet.
 I do enjoy your company, Kimmie.
 You're an intelligent and pleasant person to be around.
+I'm sure this would only grow with time.
 I just want you, Kimmie," Carmilla answered honestly.
 A frown sliced across Kim's face at the use of her very personal nickname.

 "So, you try to get me by influencing both myself and Shego?
 I guess the emotional and psychological distress you put Shego through was just an added bonus," Kim snapped.